richgel999/uap_resources/README.md

 Some of the key UAP related reading/listening materials are from Corso, Crain, Elizondo, Davis, Puthoff, Hastings,  a few 1940's-1950's-era memo leaks, the declassified Austrialian report, and some other things.
 I believe this material, taken as a whole, tells a reasonably coherent picture of UAP C/R's ("crash recoveries") since the early 40's and an active R&D program that seeded US industry with "exotic materials".

 ## List of key names/witnesses (all have/had clearances)
 Lt.
-Col. Philip J. Corso - Chief Foreign Technology Division of the United States Department of Defense ([here](https://en.wikipedia.org/wiki/Philip_J._Corso) and [here](http://www.cufon.org/cufon/corso_da66.htm))<br>
+Col. Philip J. Corso - Chief Foreign Technology Division of the United States Department of Defense ([wikipedia](https://en.wikipedia.org/wiki/Philip_J._Corso) and [Army Form 66](http://www.cufon.org/cufon/corso_da66.htm))<br>
-Dr. Hal E. Puthoff - Director of the Institute for Advanced Studies at Austin, Chairman of the Science Advisory Board of Bigelow Aerospace<br>
+Dr. Hal E. Puthoff - Director of the Institute for Advanced Studies at Austin, Chairman of the Science Advisory Board of Bigelow Aerospace([wikipedia](https://en.wikipedia.org/wiki/Harold_E._Puthoff) and [Earthtech](https://earthtech.org/pubs/puthoff/))<br>
 Dr. Eric Davis - Research physicist at the Institute for Advanced Studies in Austin<br>
 Luis “Lue” Elizondo - Program Manager/Director for AATIP, Career Intelligence Officer US Army and DoD<br>
 June Crain - Clerk/Stenographer Wright-Patterson AFB, handled sensitive material, Top Secret Clearance, later 'Q' clearance